I hope the readers of my earlier post would have already signed up with Upwork, Fiver or any such virtual resource platform.

 Here are some tips:

-a) Check for Elance guidelines from it;s help and blogs before you sign/agree a contract.
+a) Check for the relevant guidelines , help and blogs before you sign/agree a contract.

 b) Read some experiences from search engines.